Introduction

 function M.run(context)

-local redis_client = context.redis_client
+local pin = context.pin

 coroutine.yield(event)